Darkelf2024/Darkelf-PySide6-Browser-PQC/README.md

 Darkelf Browser includes cryptographic functionality and may be subject to U.S. Export Administration Regulations (EAR).
 It is released in full compliance with EAR §740.13(e) and is made publicly available via open-source distribution for unrestricted access.

 Users are responsible for ensuring compliance with all applicable local, national, and international laws regarding cryptographic software and cybersecurity tools.
 The developer disclaims liability for misuse or deployment in prohibited jurisdictions.

-⸻

-📄 License

-Darkelf Browser is released under the LGPL open-source license, promoting transparency, reproducibility, and responsible research.
-Redistribution, modification, and peer review are encouraged under the terms of the license.